vgcharan/Advanced-NLP-Workshop-2025/README.md

 # HT Media Group AI Workshop 2025

-This repository contains the slides and materials from the invited workshop organized by **HT Media Group** in 2025.
+This repository contains the slides and materials from the invited workshop organized by **HT Media Group** in August 2025.

 ## Event Details
 - **Event:** AI Workshop